ixdbelfast/ixdbelfast.github.io/modules/IXD102/IXD102-Deliverables.md

 ##Week 01.

-Watch –  Michael Bierut’s [5 Secrets From 86 Notebooks](http://99u.com/videos/6056/michael-bierut-5-secrets-from-86-notebooks) - and write your thoughts on each of the five points.
-Try to aim for around 300–500 words (ot more if you need).
+**Watch –  Michael Bierut’s [5 Secrets From 86 Notebooks](http://99u.com/videos/6056/michael-bierut-5-secrets-from-86-notebooks)** - and write your thoughts on each of the five points.
+Try to aim for around 300–500 words (or more if you need).

 I’m looking for a good solid paragraph on each point.

-###Markdown.
+###IxD Markdown.

 Markdown is an incredibly useful way to write and read text that can be converted into valid HTML.